Now leaving ThriventFunds.com

 Question everything.

-That philosophy helped Graham Wong guide Thrivent Mid Cap Value Fund (TMCVX) through the ups and downs of the past three years since the Fund’s inception in March 2020 – just as COVID-19 was set to explode across the globe.
+That philosophy helped Graham Wong guide Thrivent Mid Cap Value Fund (TMCVX) through the ups and downs of the first four years of the Fund’s inception in March 2020—just as COVID-19 was set to explode across the globe.

 A step ahead of the market

-Thrivent Mid Cap Value Fund not only outperformed its benchmarks (Russell Mid Cap Value and the Morningstar Peer Group) each of the three years from 2020 through 2022 during the 2020 COVID-19 shutdown, but also during the 2021 bull market and the 2022 bear market.
+Thrivent Mid Cap Value Fund outperformed the Russell Mid Cap Value benchmark in all four years from 2020 through 2023 during the 2020 COVID-19 shutdown, during the 2021 bull market and the 2022 bear market and through 2023 with rising interest rates.
 Wong credits the Fund’s performance to the flexibility that active management affords.

 In 2020, when the Fund was launched, the ultimate impact of COVID-19 was not yet on the radar, but Wong said economists had already been predicting a recession within two to three years.

 “Given that we were in the tenth year of a long economic cycle, it just felt like the right thing to be a little bit more defensive and own late-cycle names.
 We really benefited from the sharp correction in March and April of 2020.
 Then at the bottom, we noticed that a lot of the cyclical companies were trading at excessive discounts, so we pivoted to those companies.
-As a result, we benefited on the way down, pivoted to more cyclical, early-cycle companies, and benefited again on the way up.”
+As a result, we benefited on the way down, pivoted to more cyclical, early-cycle companies and benefited again on the way up,” Wong said.

 Rolling through the rollercoaster ride